mattiamanzati/long-running-process/slides.md

 ---

 ## Upfront checks aren't an option
-What about possible downstream concurrency problems?
+What about possible downstream problems?

 <!--
 And we cannot also expect to be able to put a check upfront to avoid every possible failure that may happen downstream.